debotos/teachable-style-clone/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, first install dependency via `yarn install` then you can run:

 ### `yarn start`